NoahSylwester/Portfolio/README.md

 # Portfolio

 My fully mobile-responsive portfolio.
-A single page site that preserves user location on reload.
+A single page site constructed with Bootstrap and jQuery that preserves user location on reload.

+Enter through the splash page and click through the tabs.

 ![splash screenshot](./screenshots/portfolioScreen1.png)